Mr Daniel Smith

 • The Registrant’s continuing engagement;

-• Evidence of insight, reflection and remediation;
+• Further evidence of insight, reflective analysis and remediation;

 • An update regarding counselling and any other treatment and support being undertaken by the Registrant;